zook9549/drone-timelapse/README.md

 The script creates:
 - **Final video** - Named after the input folder (e.g., `Flight01.mp4`)
 - **Location** - Saved in the parent directory of your input folder

+#### Smart Regeneration

+The script automatically checks timestamps to avoid unnecessary regeneration:
+- **Skips processing** if output video exists and is newer than:
+  - All input video files
+  - `timelapse.ps1` script
+  - `GpsScoring.ps1` script
+- **Regenerates automatically** when:
+  - New or updated video files are added
+  - Script files are modified
+  - `-Force` flag is used
+- **Saves time** on repeated runs with unchanged inputs

 ---